amd/HPCTrainingDock/README.md

 cd HPCTrainingDock
 ./bare_system/test_install.sh --use-makefile
 ```
-***NOTE***: If `--distro` and `--distro-versions` are left out, the test install script will detect the current distro and distro version on the system where the script is being run and use that.
-If `--rocm-version` is left out, the script also tries to detect the current ROCm version on your system and use that as default.As explained, the above script will automatically get you into a container as sysdamin.Once in the container do:
+**NOTE**: If `--distro` and `--distro-versions` are left out, the test install script will detect the current distro and distro version on the system where the script is being run and use that.
+If `--rocm-version` is left out, the script also tries to detect the current ROCm version on your system and use that as default.
+As explained, the above script will automatically get you into a container as `sysdamin`.
+Once in the container do:

 ```bash
 make <package>